 Similarly, Afterpay has declared that retailers who use this payment option have experienced; improved purchasing frequency, loss rates, and customer lifetime value.

-Additionally, the retailers who offer Affirm can expect:
+Additionally, the buy now pay later stores who offer Affirm can expect:

-- A 20% increase in conversion rates.
+A 20% increase in conversion rates.

-- An 87% increase in AOV.
+An 87% increase in AOV.

-The information above is just a handful of success story examples, but the momentum of a similar nature can be expected using other financing tools such as Shop Pay.
+The information above is just a handful of success story examples that buy now pay later stores have experienced, but the momentum of a similar nature can be expected using other financing tools such as Shop Pay.

 Why?
-Well, some critics argue that even the most creatively packaged and marketed instalments are little more than stealth ways to hook young consumers into taking on more debt for items that they don’t need.
-That being said, with billions of dollars in loan volume and tens of thousands of brands offering instalment financing, the option is unequivocally gaining traction.
+Well, some critics argue that even the most creatively packaged and marketed instalments are little more than stealth ways to hook young consumers into taking on more debt for items that they don’t need when browsing buy now pay later stores.

-Not only is this enabling brands to increase their sales, but instalment financing purchases are allowing already indebted consumers to get a better night’s sleep because merchants are taking the weight of the purchase.
+Not only is this enabling buy now pay later stores to increase their sales, but instalment financing purchases are allowing already indebted consumers to get a better night’s sleep because merchants are taking the weight of the purchase.

 If you didn’t know already, Klarna offers customers 4 interest-free payments with no credit impact, whilst paying businesses upfront for the total cost of the order at hand.
 Customers have two options for financing pay.
 These are; in 30 Days and 6-36 months of financing.
-The latter being most suitable for businesses selling large ticket items.
+The latter being most suitable for buy now pay later stores selling large ticket items.
 In all honesty, we think Klarna is one of the top dogs in the space, due to its trustworthy reputation.

 An express button for checkout (or within the Klarna app) for speedy payment.

-- A contactless payment solution that lets customers use flexible payment options in-store.
+A contactless payment solution that lets customers use flexible payment options in-store.

-- Pre-filled details preferred shopping and pre-selected payment options for returning customers.
+Pre-filled details preferred shopping and pre-selected payment options for returning customers.

-- Access to an engaged network on the Klarna shopping app to help build store awareness.
+Access to an engaged network on the Klarna shopping app to help build store awareness.

-- Customers can extend financing terms up to 36 months.
+Customers can extend financing terms up to 36 months.

-- Omnichannel integration is available online, in-store and through telesales.
+Omnichannel integration is available online, in-store and through telesales.

-- Access to an engaged network is given to help build store awareness.
+Access to an engaged network is given to help build store awareness.

 Shop Pay 💸

 Shop Pay is geared towards protecting the customer and their money so, every personal detail shared with Shop Pay is encrypted from end to end.

-- Customers who choose to check out with Shop Pay can select whether they would like to pay in full or 4 equal instalments (via participating stores).
+Customers who choose to check out with Shop Pay on buy now pay later stores can select whether they would like to pay in full or 4 equal instalments (via participating stores).

-- Customers can make debit or credit card payments every two weeks or turn on automatic payments.
+Customers can make debit or credit card payments every two weeks or turn on automatic payments.
 Alongside this, there are no hidden fees, no interest rates, no late fees and no impact on a customer’s credit score.

-- Billing and shipping information will only need to be shared once, as customers use an email address to tap through the purchase process.
+Billing and shipping information will only need to be shared once, as customers use an email address to tap through the purchase process.

-AfterPay is another buy now pay later tool that offers its customers the flexibility of paying for their order in 4 payments.
+AfterPay is another tool for buy now pay later stores that offers its customers the flexibility of paying for their order in 4 payments.
 This equates to 1 payment every 2 weeks.
 There is no interest or additional fees, as long as the customer pays back the money that they owe on time.

-- Customers can pay in 4 instalments, which equates to 1 payment every 2 weeks with no interest or additional fees (as long as the customer pays on time).
+Customers can pay in 4 instalments, which equates to 1 payment every 2 weeks with no interest or additional fees (as long as the customer pays on time).